silviaCerby/gitbook/docs/management/identity_providers_(idps)/okta/extended_accounts/sync-and-extend-an-account-to-okta.md

 ---
-description: This article describes how to extend an account to start logging in to it from Okta with Cerby’s automated login.
+description: "This article describes how to extend an account to start logging in to it from Okta with Cerby’s automated login."
 intercom_id: 9759106
 ---